-- Ace Combat 6 has it up the wazoo with Shamrock.
+- Ace Combat 6: Fires of Liberation has it up the wazoo with Shamrock.
 During the Liberation of Gracemeria (the endgame), he talks about how he's going to introduce you to his family, going so far as reminding you to bring flowers for his daughter.
 When it's revealed that his family was killed during the operation, in the final final mission, he goes all suicidal and flies right into a Death-Star trench run style alley to get important mission data.
 He gets hit several times and isn't seen to bail out.
 Subverted in that he doesn't die, but is now stuck in a wheelchair.

 - Subverted in the Battlefield: Bad Company games.
 Your squadmates spend the whole game commenting that this is Sgt.
 Redford's last mission before he can retire.
 He survives, despite both often Tempting Fate and being black.
 It is also sort of Double Subverted in that his retirement keeps getting post-ponded.